huihongxiao/vmware-nsx/README.rst

    dynamic segment.
 #.
 OpenStack Neutron calls VDS driver to create VLAN port group in
    vCenter.
 The VLAN ID is from the just created VLAN dynamic segment.
-#.
-OpenStack Neutron calls 3rd-SDN driver to create VxLAN logical
-   network and pass the VLAN-VxLAN relationship to SDN controller.

 Boot VM